ACE SF F-Series Singles Image Library

 F-363 RAY CUMMINGS Tama of The Light Country (cover by Jerome Podwil; 1965)

-F-366 ANDRE NORTON The Last Planet (original title: The Star Rangers; c.
-1955; nd; listed as "complete and unabridged")
+F-366 ANDRE NORTON The Last Planet (original title: The Star Rangers; cover by Harry Barton; c.1953; 1955; 1958; 1959; 1962; 1965; listed as "Complete & Unabridged")

-F-367 PHILIP JOSE FARMER The Maker of Universes (1965; listed as "first book publication")
+F-367 PHILIP JOSE FARMER The Maker of Universes (1965; listed as "First Book Publication")

-PHILIP JOSE FARMER (1918-2009) won several Hugo Awards as Most Promising New Author in 1953 for his pioneering alien-sex stories The Lovers (1952); for Riders of the Purple Wage in Dangerous Visions (1967); and for To Your Scattered Bodies Go (1971).
+PHILIP JOSE FARMER (1918-2009) won several Hugo Awards as Most Promising New Author in 1953 for his pioneering alien-sex stories in The Lovers (1952); for Riders of the Purple Wage in Dangerous Visions (1967); and for To Your Scattered Bodies Go (1971).
 In 2001, SFWA honoured him as a Grand Master.

-F-373 HOWARD L. CORY (aka JACK JARDINE and JULIE ANNE JARDINE) The Sword of Lankor (cover by Jerome Podwil; 1966; listed as "first book publication")
+F-373 HOWARD L. CORY (aka JACK JARDINE and JULIE ANNE JARDINE) The Sword of Lankor (cover by Jerome Podwil; 1966; listed as "First Book Publication")

 JACK JARDINE (1931-2009) wrote the four Agent of T.E.R.R.A. tales (ACE G letter-number series) under the Larry Maddock pseudonym.
-He also wrote as Arthur Farmer and , with his wife Julie Ann Jardine, under the pseudonym of Howard L. Cory for The Sword of Lankor.
+He also wrote as Arthur Farmer and, with his wife Julie Ann Jardine, under the pseudonym of Howard L. Cory for The Sword of Lankor.

 F-375 ROBERT A. HEINLEIN The Worlds of Robert A. Heinlein (cover and frontspiece by Jack Gaughan; 1966)